Green Bay mayoral race heats up at candidate forum

 Weininger said he wanted to address rising crime by getting into neighborhoods himself and talking to residents about solutions for the problems that affect their specific corner of the city.
 He also said he wants to hire more police officers.

-Weininger also criticized Genrich for not signing the city onto a lawsuit against opioid manufactures that would have brought in extra money to address this problem in the city.
+Weininger also criticized Genrich for not signing the city onto a lawsuit against opioid manufacturers that would have brought in extra money to address this problem in the city.

 “As a community, we used to pride ourselves on being a big city with a small town feel, now we’re a small city with big city issues,” said Weininger.